lsk21kr/colouring-brush-datapack/Readme.md

 # Colouring Brush
-Colouring Brush is a minecraft data pack that lets you recolour coloured components using brush and dyes.
+Colouring Brush is a minecraft data pack that lets you give, change, remove the colour of various coloured blocks using brush and dyes.

 ## Dev Status
 * **In Progress**🟨: Implementing features.
 Not working properly.
-* **Version**: v0.5.1
+* **Version**: v0.6

 ## Compatibility
 * 1.20.x